garimaj2108/Lab-Session-5/README.md

 # Lab-Session-5

+# Audience Need

+Prospective students have the following needs when they are looking for enrolling in a University:
+National Rankings in Top 30, Safe Campus, Job Opportunities with high Average Salaries at the location, Reasonable Cost of living and Tuition costs

+# Audience Want

+Students want a Top University with low tuition and living costs, prospect of higher salaries with good curriculum and healthy student to teacher ratio as well as safe environment to study.
+(Students want all of the needs to be matched, but that is rarely possible because an area with higher salaries would have higher costs of living and so on and so forth.)

+# Audience Fears

+Unable to get a high paying job
+Unsafe environment
+Unable to get into a top University
+Not enough personal attention fromTeachers

+To help you make better decisions, refer the following fact sheet.

 # Santa Clara University Fact Sheet
 The fact sheet describes an overview of Santa Clara University and gives details of the five metrics used to derive facts    about SCU's MSIS program.